2020-2023 Departmental Sustainable Development Strategy

 Indicator:

-INFC responsibility – Corporate Services - Procurement
+INFC responsibility – Corporate Services - Procurement |

-Actions supporting the Goal: Greening Government
+Actions supporting the Goal: Greening Government |

-Support for green procurement will be strengthened, including guidance, tools and training for public service employees.
+Support for green procurement will be strengthened, including guidance, tools and training for public service employees. |

-Ensure that procurement specialists have completed the mandatory training from the Canada School of Public Service Green Procurement, and integrated environmental considerations into procurement practices.
+Ensure that key officials have the necessary training and awareness to support green procurement.
+Ensure that procurement specialists have completed the mandatory training from the Canada School of Public Service Green Procurement, and integrated environmental considerations into procurement practices. |

 Continue to ensure that procurement specialists have completed the mandatory training from the Canada School of Public Service Green Procurement, and integrated environmental considerations into procurement practices.
+By ensuring procurement specialists have completed the training, the Department will provide these employees with the necessary training and awareness to support green procurement.
+Related to UN SDG 13 – Climate Action |

 Starting Point: